hallaai/prediction-fusion-airtraffic/README.md

 - LSTM/GRU Networks: Models complex non-linear patterns and long-term dependencies.

 ### Models Fusion
+Fusion Technique: Stacking.
 Models are fused into one by just finding average.
 Ideally it should be tuned for each particular case.
 ```python
 np.mean([prophet_pred.values, xgb_pred, sarima_pred.values, ets_pred.values])
 ```